openmas-ai/openmas/docs/testing.md

 This document provides comprehensive guidance on testing multi-agent systems built with OpenMAS, focusing on robust testing practices using the provided test utilities.

+## Testing Philosophy

+OpenMAS follows a Test-Driven Development (TDD) approach:

+1. Write failing tests first
+2. Implement the minimum code required to make the tests pass
+3. Refactor the code while keeping the tests passing

+## Unit vs. Integration Tests

+OpenMAS distinguishes between two types of tests:

+### Unit Tests

+Unit tests verify isolated components with all external dependencies mocked:

+- Located in `tests/unit/`
+- Require complete isolation using mocks for all external dependencies
+- Must never be skipped due to unavailability of external dependencies
+- Examples: testing agent logic, communicator functionality, configuration parsing

+### Integration Tests

+Integration tests verify how components work together:

+- Located in `tests/integration/`
+- May use mocks where appropriate
+- May use actual dependencies if available
+- Should be skipped if required dependencies are unavailable
+- Examples: testing communication between actual agents, testing with real MCP, MQTT, or gRPC servers

 ## Testing Utilities

 OpenMAS provides two primary testing utilities: